EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

   * {TXT:EDDI synthesised synthesis} The thing that has been synthesised

+### System faction changed
+Triggered when there is a change in the controlling faction of a watched system.
+To run a command when this event occurs you should create the command with the name ((EDDI system faction changed))

+Variables set with this event are as follows:

+  * {TXT:EDDI system faction changed match} The name of the pattern that this event matched
+  * {TXT:EDDI system faction changed newfaction} The name of the new controlling faction of the system
+  * {TXT:EDDI system faction changed oldfaction} The name of the old controlling faction of the system
+  * {TXT:EDDI system faction changed system} The name of the system

+### System state changed
+Triggered when there is a change in the state of a watched system.
+To run a command when this event occurs you should create the command with the name ((EDDI system state changed))

+Variables set with this event are as follows:

+  * {TXT:EDDI system state changed match} The name of the pattern that this event matched
+  * {TXT:EDDI system state changed newstate} The new state of the system
+  * {TXT:EDDI system state changed oldstate} The old state of the system
+  * {TXT:EDDI system state changed system} The name of the system

 ### Touchdown
 Triggered when your ship touches down on a planet's surface.